pokt-network/docs/paths/node-runner/zero-to-node/5-1-testing.md

 curl http://127.0.0.1:26657/status
 ```

 The result should look something like the following.
 Note the highlighted property `catching_up` which indicates if the node is catching up with the blockchain or fully synced.
-In example below, the node is fully synced.
+In the example below, the node is fully synced.

 ```json {31}
 {